Why Do We Love Sugar

 The sweet taste is unique.
 We arrive with it.
 That is right.
 We are born with the sweet taste.
 Why is that?
 You may say because it tastes so good!
 Well, yes that is absolutely true.
 But the primary source of energy for our brain is glucose or blood sugar.
 So, we are hardwired from the beginning of time to identify and seek out sugar.
 The problem is that we never used to have all the sources of sugar that are available to us today.

-In the beginning of time, we had breast milk, some whole grains and fruit, maybe a nectar juice or thistle milk/fluid.
+In the beginning of time, we had breast milk, some whole grains and fruit, starchy veggies like corn or potatoes, and maybe a nectar juice or thistle milk/fluid.
 Today we have soda, and hundreds of sugary drinks; all desserts like cakes, candies, cookies, donuts, pies, puddings, sweet bread; beside whole grains, all forms of processed grains like white bread, cereal, crackers, pasta, tortillas, rice; all forms of potatoes like sweet, russet, red; starchy vegetables like peas, corn, acorn squash, dry beans, lentils; all fruits including whole, canned, frozen, juice; dairy products like milk, yogurt, ice cream; not to mention all the types of added sugar like refined table sugar, powdered sugar, brown sugar, honey, molasses, jelly, jam, etc.

 Whew!
 That’s a lot of sugar.
 Sometimes, we might think, well I’ll just start using sugar substitute.
 But the answer is not to substitute sugar; it is to manage sugar.
 Realize that we are always searching for it, consciously and subconsciously.
 Managing sugar is learning to keep your servings of carbohydrates or sugar in one meal to three or four.
 Many of us easily have 5-12 servings in one meal.
 Optimal is to choose one starch like bread or potatoes; one fruit like whole fruit or juice; and one dairy like milk or yogurt along with your meat and vegetables.